Content and Interpretation

 Sheikh Abdullah Al Salem Cultural Centre

-We're about to complete the world's largest museum project – a complex of four brand new museums in Kuwait City for which we developed the overall vision, led gallery and exhibit design, and created all content and interpretation.
+We have completed the world's largest museum project – a complex of four brand new museums in Kuwait City for which we developed the overall vision, led gallery and exhibit design, and created all content and interpretation.

 Exhibition of the Enlightened King